-“ Scrum is an Agile framework for developing, delivering, and sustaining complex products, with an initial emphasis on software development, although it has been used in other fields including research, sales, marketing and advanced technologies. ”
+Scrum is an Agile framework for developing, delivering, and sustaining complex products, with an initial emphasis on software development, although it has been used in other fields including research, sales, marketing and advanced technologies (Wikipedia).

-Put it simply, the Agile Scrum framework a lightweight methodology which helps a cross-functional and self-managing team to deliver value.
+Put it simply, the Agile Scrum framework is a lightweight methodology that helps a cross-functional and self-managing team to deliver value.
 It’s also scalable and can be used by 2 or more Scrum teams using Scaled Agile frameworks for more complex projects.

 - A Product Owner

 An apologist who perfectly knows the Product Goal.
 Being a part of a Scrum team, the Product owner keeps the needs of many stakeholders in the Product Backlog, which should represent the Product Goal.

 So, the main accountability of the Product Owner is to keep Product Backlog items clear, highly transparent, and well communicated.